cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 ## Scale 'app' captures

-By default, app scaling is turned off during `app` captures to prevent differences between screenshots on screens with different resolutions.
-You can turn it on and have your app scaled like it is during normal use of Cypress.
-This is ignored during `runner` captures.
+By default, scaling the application under test is turned off during when the `capture` option is `app` to prevent differences between screenshots on screens with different resolutions.
+You can turn scaling on and have your app scaled like it is during normal use of Cypress.
+This is ignored if the `capture` option is `runner`.

 ```javascript
 Cypress.SelectorPlayground.defaults({